Arpita-25/Invincible-Myntra/README.md

 ![react-and-flask](https://user-images.githubusercontent.com/64279181/114270858-3a29f980-9a2c-11eb-8c07-b51096682a27.png)

-The UI has been built in such a way that it has a clean interface, easy navigation, clear visibilty and good legibility such that the user's overall experience can be improved.
+The UI has been built in such a way that it has a **clean interface**, **easy navigation**, **clear visibilty** and **good legibility** such that the user's overall experience can be improved.
 The overall design of the web application and the live demo has been explained in this [video](https://github.com/Arpita-25/Invincible-Myntra/blob/main/Round%202/NITRourkela_Invincible_LIVE_DEMO.mp4).